EV Fast Charging Wait Time Calculator for DC Fast Charger Queues

 The calculator evaluates these expressions numerically behind the scenes and reports the results in minutes.

-• Average total time on site: This is the time from arrival to unplugging, including both any queueing and the charging process itself.
+• Average total time on site: This is the full visit length from arrival to unplugging, including both the queue and the charging session itself.

-• Probability of waiting: A value like 0.35 means that about 35% of arrivals will find all chargers busy and will have to queue.
-The rest can start charging immediately.
+• Probability of waiting: A value like 0.35 means that about 35% of arrivals will find all chargers busy and will need to queue.
+The remaining vehicles can begin charging immediately.

 • Delay risk score: The calculator maps the expected wait time to a 0–100 style score using a logistic curve.
 Higher scores indicate a greater chance that drivers will experience waits longer than roughly 10 minutes.